craft-ai/craft-ai-starterkit-artik-cloud/README.md

 ![Device type manifest](img/craftai_ARTIK_dt_manifest.jpg)
 Activate the manifest: your device type as been created.

-For the purpose of this demo, it is more convenient to change the plan of this device type to "Business" (default is "Hobbyist").
+For the purpose of this demo, it is more convenient to change the plan of this device type from "Hobbyist" to "Business", allowing a higher daily quota per device.

 > You do not need worry about pricing: since only one instance of this device type will be created, you will not be charged anything by ARTIK Cloud; you do not even need to input any payment info.